Vienna Kangaroos

-The Vienna Kangaroos were an Australian Football club located in Vienna, Austria.
+The Vienna Kangaroos, originally known as the Vienna Dingos, was an Australian rules football club located in Vienna, Austria.
+The club existed from 2003 to the mid 2010s.

-They were Austria's first Australian Football club.

 History

-The club was established by Australian expatriates and began as the "Wiener Dingos" in 2003.
+The Vienna Kangaroos Australian rules football club was founded in Vienna, Austria in 2003 by Australian expatriates.
+In contrast with standard Australian rules football, the Vienna Kangaroos played with 9 players at a time instead of 18 and played on a pitches smaller than on a standard oval of 185 by 155 m.
+By 2006, the club had 20 players, most of whom were native Viennese.
+In the club's early years, its jerseys were provided by a Viennese pub while the remaining expenses were paid for by the players themselves.

+The Vienna Kangaroos also effectively functioned as Austria's national Australian rules football team.

 The Irish pub, Flanagans, was the first sponsor, providing playing jumpers.
 The club doubled as the Austria National team in international competitions until the foundation of the country's second club in Graz in 2008, named the Styrian Down Under Dogs.

 The side competed as the Austria National team at the Central European Championship in Düsseldorf in 2004 against sides from Germany, Belgium, France and Spain, but did not perform well.
 It also competed in the 2005 European Championships in London.

 In 2006, the team was renamed "Vienna Kangaroos" and after a successful recruiting drive, it increased the number of Austrian-born players that now comprise the majority of players in the side.

 Coming into contact with teams in Croatia and Czech Republic, the club began competing with these sides in a "Tri-nations" cup.
 Austria held the first competition with the "Schnitzel Cup" in July 2006 in Vienna.
 Then the team travelled to Zagreb to take part in the "Croatia Open" in August and the final event, the "Prague Cup", was held in Prague in September 2006 as part of the Central European Championships.

 Since 2006, the Vienna Kangaroos are a registered sports club.